bdastur/notes/aws/aws_databases_readme.md

       a primary instance.
     * Helps increase performance by distributing the read workloads among various instances.
-    * You can locate your Aurora replicas in multiple AZs to increate DB availability.
+    * You can locate your Aurora replicas in multiple AZs to increase DB availability.

 * *Aurora Serverless* - provides a simple cost effective option for infrequent, intermittent or unpredictable workloads.